Arizona Board of Cosmetology Appeals

 It’s always disappointing when a cosmetologist receives an unfavorable decision from the Arizona Board of Cosmetology (“ABC“).
 However, cosmetologists in Arizona can benefit from understanding the process that goes along with Arizona Board of Cosmetology appeals and hearings after a case is heard by the Board.
-If you are facing an unfavorable ABC outcome due to an offered disciplinary action, you can always appeal the decision and request an administrative hearing before the Office of Administrative Hearings.
+Suppose you are facing an unfavorable ABC outcome due to an offered disciplinary action.
+In that case, you can always appeal the decision and request an administrative hearing before the Office of Administrative Hearings.

-Filing an Appeal after a Board of Cosmetology Meeting
+Filing an Appeal after an Arizona Cosmetology Board Meeting

-Any cosmetologist licensee may request a legal appeal of Arizona Board of Cosmetology Discipline to an administrative law judge with the Arizona Office of Administrative Hearings (OAH) which is located in Phoenix.
+Any cosmetologist licensee may request a legal appeal from the Arizona Board of Cosmetology Discipline to an administrative law judge with the Arizona Office of Administrative Hearings (OAH) which is located in Phoenix.
 In some instances, a case is sent automatically to OAH.
-The Arizona’s OAH hearing is conducted before an Administrative Law Judge (ALJ).
-The administrative process is not as formal as a trial, but is similar.
+Arizona’s OAH hearing is conducted before an Administrative Law Judge (ALJ).
+The administrative process is not as formal as a trial but is similar.
 Each party presents evidence using documents or sworn testimony.
 Each party also gives an opening and closing argument which should explain why the judge should rule one way or the other.
-A cosmetologist’s attorney can cross examine witnesses and testify on his or her behalf.
-After it is completed, the ALJ reviews the transcripts, evidence and makes a recommendation.
+A cosmetologist’s attorney can cross-examine witnesses and testify on their behalf.
+After it is completed, the ALJ reviews the transcripts, and evidence and makes a recommendation.
 However, the Board makes the decision to either accept, reject or modify the ALJ’s decision.
-If an individuals feels there has been a mistake they can request a rehearing by appealing the decision.
+If an individual feels there has been a mistake they can request a rehearing by appealing the decision.

 Criminal Reporting Requirements for a Cosmetologist